8itCat/Chromafari/README.md

 - I can't keep track of whether or not my extensions work on every OS.
 If you have a relatively modern version of macOS these extensions should work, unless otherwise noted.
 Please create an [issue](https://github.com/8itCat/Chromafari/issues) if something doesn't work for you

 ### Is this legal?
-- Short answer: No. Long answer: I don't own any copywrights or trademarks for any of these extensions so technically this can be seen as illegal.
+- Short answer: No. Long answer: I don't own any copyrights or trademarks for any of these extensions so technically this can be seen as illegal.
 You won't go to jail for using these extensions, though.

 ### Why not on the Mac App Store?
 - Two reasons: